 Time flies when you’re turning 1.

-You’ve both come so far in the first year, and your baby will continue to develop at her own pace.
+You’ve both come so far in the first year, and your baby will continue to develop at their own pace.
 Generally, by the end of month 12, your little one will be able to:

-- Take her first solo steps
+- Take their first solo steps

 - Say two words other than “mama” and “dada”

 - Imitate your actions